andrewjscott/pands-problem-sheet/README.md

 > It is the weekend, yay!

 ### Solution
 To easily work with dates in python, the "datetime" module was imported[11].
 A list containing the two days of the weekend (Saturday and Sunday) was then created.
 A variable "date" was assigned information about the current date using the method "datetime.datetime.now()".
-This variable will then be updated to relect the date whenever the program is run.
+This variable will then be updated to reflect the date whenever the program is run.

 The datetime method ".strftime()" can now be used with the variable "date", and by passing the directive "%A" as an argument, the full word of the current day of the week is returned.
-The day that is returned is then compared with the previously created list, and if it matches a value in that list (ie the returned day is either "Saturday" or "Sunday") then the message "It is the weekend, yay!" is returned to the user.
+The day that is returned is then compared with the previously created list, and if it matches a value in that list (i.e. the returned day is either "Saturday" or "Sunday") then the message "It is the weekend, yay!" is returned to the user.
 If the returned day is neither Saturday nor Sunday it is by default a weekday, so the returned message is instead "Yes, unfortunately today is a weekday.".

 ## Weekly Task 5 - squareRoot